VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Method

 \looseness=-1 \textbf{Empirical Validation}.
 We conduct a comparative analysis on the GQA benchmark using LLaVA-1.5-7B~\cite{liu2024improved} to examine the effect of pruning tokens at different LLM layers, while keeping the average reduction rate consistent across settings.
 To better highlight the impact of pruning depth, we first apply a global scan to reduce the visual tokens to 288/144 (\ie, $R_1$ = 50\%/25\%), and then perform pruning at various LLM layers to reach an average retention rate of 75\% during the LLM decoding stage.
 As shown in Table~\ref{tab:ablate-layer}, pruning at middle LLM layers (\eg, layers 16 or 20) yields the best performance, whereas pruning at earlier layers (\eg, layer 2) leads to up to a 1.9\% drop in accuracy.
 These results align with our empirical insights in Section~\ref{sec:study} and validate the effectiveness of pruning at middle layers to remove textual irrelevance in LVLMs.

-\textbf{Remarks on FlashAttention}.
-Our proposed VScan is compatible with FlashAttention~\cite{dao2024flashattention,dao2022flashattention}, as we recompute the attention scores for the last instruction token using vanilla attention calculation~\cite{vaswani2017attention} outside the standard LLM layers.
-A detailed efficiency analysis can be found in Section~\ref{subsec:efficiency}.
+\textbf{Remarks on KV Cache and FlashAttention}.
+Our proposed VScan is fully compatible with standard KV caching mechanisms, as pruning occurs before visual tokens are added to the cache.
+Consequently, the KV cache stores fewer entries while its structure and format remain unchanged.
+VScan is also compatible with FlashAttention~\cite{dao2024flashattention,dao2022flashattention}, as we recompute the attention scores for the last instruction token using vanilla attention calculation~\cite{vaswani2017attention} outside the standard LLM layers.